Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Estimate of the total neutrino flux from blazars

-Next we estimate the total power of neutrinos emitted by a typical AGN among those associated with IceCube detections in \autoref{s:analysis_logp}.
-For AGNs brighter than 0.33~Jy, the realistic situation is somewhere in between the two possible opposite scenarios.
-First possibility is if only 70 of such AGNs emit neutrinos: in this case we found all of them in \autoref{s:analysis_logp}.
-Second is if all 700 bright AGNs emit neutrinos at similar rates, and the 70 associated ones just happened to be detected in the covered time period.
-Corresponding estimates on the average per-source neutrino flux range from 1/70 to 1/7 neutrinos per year if a single neutrino from each of those AGNs got detected.
-Adopting the same assumptions regarding neutrino energies and the IceCube effective area as in \autoref{s:flux:energy}, we roughly obtain $F_\nu\approx (0.06\dots0.6)\, \text{eV}\, \text{cm}^{-2}\,\text{s}^{-1}$.
+Next, we estimate the total power of neutrinos emitted by a typical blazar among those associated with IceCube detections in \autoref{s:analysis_logp}.
+For blazars brighter than 0.33~Jy, the realistic situation is somewhere in between the two possible opposite scenarios.
+The first possibility is that only 70 of such blazars emit neutrinos: in this case, we found all of them in \autoref{s:analysis_logp}.
+The second possibility is that all 700 bright blazars emit neutrinos at similar rates, and the 70 associated ones just happened to be detected in the covered time period.
+Corresponding estimates on the average per-source neutrino flux range from 1/70 to 1/7 neutrinos per year if a single neutrino from each of those blazars got detected.
+Adopting the same assumptions regarding neutrino energies and the IceCube effective area as in \autoref{s:flux:energy}, we obtain the observed neutrino flux from an individual blazar $F_\nu\approx (0.06\dots0.6)\, \text{eV}\, \text{cm}^{-2}\,\text{s}^{-1}$.

-Typical VLBI-selected AGNs are located at $z \sim 1$ \citep{2019ApJ...874...43L}.
-The median jet opening angle is estimated by \citet{JetAngles} as $1.3^\circ$ and the median relativistic beaming angle is about $5^\circ$ \citep[see Lorentz factor estimates in][]{2019ApJ...874...43L}.
+Typical VLBI-selected blazars are located at $z \sim 1$ \citep{2019ApJ...874...43L}.
+The median jet opening angle is estimated by \citet{JetAngles} as $1.3^\circ$, and the median relativistic beaming angle is about $5^\circ$ \citep[see Lorentz factor estimates in][]{2019ApJ...874...43L}.
 We assume that neutrinos, like photons, are emitted isotropically in the emission region frame.
 If the region is associated with the jet, then neutrinos are emitted within the angle of about $6^\circ$ from the jet direction.
-We derive that the total all-flavour neutrino luminosity of such an AGN is approximately $L_\nu\approx(4\cdot10^{42}\dots4\cdot10^{43}) \, \text{erg}\,\text{s}^{-1}$.
-Both estimates are a few orders of magnitude below the typical bolometric luminosity of bright AGNs, $L_{\rm bol} \sim 10^{45}\ \text{erg} \ \text{s}^{-1}$ \citep[e.g.,][]{2002ApJ...579..530W}.
+We derive that the total all-flavor neutrino luminosity of such a blazar is approximately $L_\nu\approx(4\cdot10^{42}\dots4\cdot10^{43}) \, \text{erg}\,\text{s}^{-1}$.
+Both estimates are a few orders of magnitude below the typical bolometric luminosity of bright blazars, $L_{\rm bol} \sim 10^{45}\ \text{erg} \ \text{s}^{-1}$ \citep[e.g.,][]{2002ApJ...579..530W}.
+These neutrino luminosities, low compared to $L_{\rm bol}$, are expected for radio quasars in order to satisfy constraints from the lack of observation of individual bright neutrino sources \citep{MurWaxMultiplets,NeronovEvolution}.